Aleksandar Rogić: Senior career

 Rogić began his senior coaching career in Malta, working at FC Floriana in the 2007–08 season.

-In August 2008, he became assistant coach of Serbia national football team, managed by Radomir Antić, becoming the youngest coach of the senior team in Serbian and Yugoslavian football history, and the youngest coach who participated in 2010 FIFA World Cup in South Africa.
+In August 2008, he became assistant coach of the Serbia national football team (managed by Radomir Antić) thus becoming the youngest coach of the senior team in Serbian and Yugoslavian football history, and the youngest coach who participated in the 2010 FIFA World Cup in South Africa.

 In 2011, he became an assistant coach of Ghana national football team, working side by side with Goran Stevanović.
 He also participated in the 2012 Africa Cup of Nations in Gabon and Equatorial Guinea, where Ghana national football team finished in fourth place.

 During 2012, he was an assistant coach to Vladimir Vermezović in FK Partizan, when the club qualified for the 2012–13 UEFA Europa League group stage.

 On 25 December 2012, it was announced that Radomir Antić signed a two-year contract with Chinese Super League side Shandong Luneng Taishan with Rogić as his assistant.
 Although leading Shandong Luneng, who finished the 12th in the 2012 season, to reach the second place of the league, they were released by Shandong on 21 December 2013.

 In September 2014, Rogić rejoined Serbia national football team managed by Dick Advocaat, assisting him in planning activities, practices, fixtures and analysing opponents.

 He returned to China in January 2015 as an assistant coach for Radomir Antić in Hebei Zhongji.

 In May 2017, Aleksandar was hired by the Educational Center of Football Association of Serbia as a lecturer in UEFA A licence program for the field of "Standard situations" as part of the overall tactical preparation of football players.

 On 29 July 2017, Rogić was announced as the head coach of FCI Tallinn, 2016 Meistriliiga champion.
 In his first month in charge, he won the “Manager of the Month” award by Meistriliiga, achieving 6 victories in 7 games, which included winning derby matches against FC Levadia Tallinn (2–1) and FC Flora (4–2).